 His Holiness the 14th Dalai Lama of Tibet was awarded the Nobel Peace Prize in 1989, and his address to the Nobel Committee reflected the concept that fulfillment comes, at least partly, through commitment to our part in universal responsibility.
 He said, “People inflict pain on others in the selfish pursuit of their happiness or satisfaction.
 Yet true happiness comes from a sense of brotherhood and sisterhood.
 We need to cultivate a universal responsibility for one another and the planet we share.”
 In other words, what we do has effects that ripple outward more than we know, for good or ill.
 Ultimately, we are all in this together.

 4. Anne Lamott, University of California at Berkeley, 2003

 The power of oration hasn’t been negated by any technology so far.
 If you’re in need of some inspiration, I would suggest reading, watching, or listening to powerful words by someone you respect and admire.
 It can be just the thing to jostle us out of ourselves long enough to come unstuck and start moving forward.
-I also encourage you to check out my books, and also my speaking and training services, leadership coaching, and corporate culture services.
+I encourage you to check my speaking and training services, leadership coaching, and corporate culture services.